 Tallinn is arguably THE most beautiful city in the Baltic States.
 The Estonian capital has seen a boom in tourism over the past decade drawn to the charm of where the old-meets-new.
+Interested?
+Then find out what to do in Tallin from the pretty historical cobbled streets to the darker Soviet past.

 The city is still rich in medieval charm, the area inside the Old City Walls has been lovingly restored.
 In contrast, the surrounding areas feature both ultra-modern and hipster districts.
 You can also feel the influence of Scandinavia, (Helsinki is a quick ferry ride away) in the stylish interior décor of hotels, cafes and restaurants as well as various design shops popping up around the city.